londelec/leandcxmlman/source/sections/internalCfg/plc.rst

      :val:	Max 100 chars
      :desc:	XML configuration file name and path.
 		This file contains PLC data point table and other settings.
-		Path may be omitted if the XML file is stored in the default directory (|leandcapp|) :inlineimportant:`Attribute is case sensitive, observe case of the path and file name when specifying.`
+		Path may be omitted if the XML file is stored in the default directory (|leandcdir|) :inlineimportant:`Attribute is case sensitive, observe case of the path and file name when specifying.`

 .. include-file:: sections/Include/Name_wodef.rstinc ""